RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 <br>

 ### Does RetroDECK include any games?
-No games are included in RetroDECK.
+No games are included in RetroDECK at this momment.

 <br>